SomeoneElsHere/Chaosmod/README.md

 New descriptions and prices for items!
 Yes I made a lot of things uh.. expensive.

-Plus a mechanic that increases luck and damage for clicking along the BPM.
+...Plus a mechanic that increases luck and damage for clicking along the BPM...

+..and more!

 (This mod does use Harmony Patching for the Catbulb item and other stuff.)